intositeme/kami-mini/README.md

 Latch Arm combined with Thumbscrew Tensioner should provide enough of grip on filament.
 However the latch frame is quite thin (design issue) and could [break](imgs/BrokenLatchArm.jpg).
 Solution for that is to print it with filament enriched with CF (I am using Prusament PC CF with great success) or aneal it after printing to further improve layer bonding.
 Or try to print it rotated by 90° (requires supports) so the layers go perpendicular against tension force.

 ## Print Settings
 Use ABS or ASA if posssible.
 It depends on whever you will be using the Extruder.
-PLA or PETG is not suitable for enclosed cashber usage.
+PLA or PETG is not suitable in enclosed chamber.
 Or even better use PC CF (see info above).
 The STL's are already oriented for you, so you only need to send them to the slicer.
 There is no need for supports; recommended settings are 4 perimeters/top/bottom, at least 30% infill.
-You might consider rotating 90° the Latch Arm due to issue mentioned above.
+You might consider rotating 90° the Latch Arm to combat the issue mentioned above.